Scotty/Lilly, futurefic!, and oneshot. Just something I wrote to kill the time, really. I don't own anything, and reviews are always appreciated.

 When she woke up, she was accompanied by a letter resting on a cold pillow.

-It wasn't until she'd finished reading that she even realised there were tears pouring down her face.
+It wasn't until she'd finished reading that she even realised there was a single tear running down her cheek.
 Olivia slunk into her lap and she ran her hands absent-mindedly through the greying fur, remembering when Scotty had announced that Olivia and the late Tripod were the 'world's ugliest moggies'.
 He'd been suitably impressed by Al Capone as well, her newest feline, aptly named for his scarface.
 Her phone buzzed on the bedside table.
-She expected it to be Scotty, he automatic reaction, when wasn't it Scotty?
+She expected it to be Scotty, her automatic reaction, when wasn't it Scotty?

 Jeffries' voice on the other end might as well have been silence.